microsoft/pxt-adafruit/olddocs/js/lessons/logo-pointer/challenges.md

 **Challenge 3**

-Let's show a spinning arrow when the micro:bit is shaken.
+Let's show a spinning arrow when the @boardname@ is shaken.
 We can do this by adding an on shake condition and showing an animation of the arrow spinning!